matrix-org/matrix-spec-proposals/proposals/2970-remove-pusher-path.md

 HTTP magnification/DoS attacks, using the homeserver as a proxy.

-It could also make it easier to construct attacks against internal infrastructure (ie, SSRF attacks), although this is mitigated since there is no way for an attacker to read the response to such a request.
+It could also make it easier to construct attacks against internal infrastructure (ie, SSRF attacks).
+This is somewhat lessened by the fact that an attacker has no way to read the response to such a request, but blind SSRF attacks are still possible.

 Although these are valid concerns, we note that Matrix Pushes are not significantly different in this respect to many other "webhook" systems (for